|

 Location: Santa Cruz

-The small island of Pinzon is located on the west side of Santa Cruz Island, about 1h30’s cruise away from our base.
+The small island of Pinzon is located on the west side of Santa Cruz Island, about 1.5 hour cruise away from our base.
 This beginner/intermediate dive site is on the east side where 2 tower-shaped rocks emerge.
 A wall covered in black coral drops to 10 meters and from there it’s a sandy slope that drops to more than 50 meters.
 Species commonly observed include the red lipped bat fish, sea horses, sting rays, turtles and white tip reef sharks.

 Experience required: 20 dives